 While some teachers keep out of the classroom for the entire break, I find that a few hours in the classroom makes the ease back from vacation that much more productive for both my students and me.
 A few ways I always love to spend this essential (for me) classroom time over break is: clearing out the holiday decor, overhauling and replacing our always in use supplies (markers, colored pencils, erasers), refreshing bulletin boards, and sprucing up the classroom library and book displays.
 These little enhancements require limited money, take minimal time, but truly reinvigorate our learning.

 January can seem like a bit of a blur…the students come back from the break tired, but excited, and I need to get them right back into the swing of things because we have a TON to accomplish!
 In order to meet their needs to share, along with my needs to make the most of student learning, we will begin with academic goal setting through our writing.
-Here is a FREEBIE organizer we will discuss, complete, and keep in our writing journals to keep us motivated, inspired, and working to attain our goals for 2017.
+Here is a FREEBIE organizer we will discuss, complete, and display as a classroom banner to keep us motivated, inspired, and working to attain our goals for 2018.
 Click the image to grab it for your goal setting students!

 With our “fresh-from-break” mindset and our goal setting in place, we are ready to tackle all of the learning coming our way.

 When my students return from the winter break inspiring them doesn’t have to be tricky.
-They are “Fourth and 1/2” graders!
 While they have been out of the school routine for just long enough to need redirection and motivation, we have a new novel, grammar fun, and word work that will hook them right away.
 We won’t “pick-up where we left off” because we have new challenges to tackle.
 Off we go, head first!

 Take time to enjoy these last days of winter break because they are well-deserved.
 Play with your kids, nap, read, snack, and go to the restroom whenever you want!
 All the best for 2018 and the second half of your school year!